An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Experimental Results

-The APR pipeline facilitates three feedback levels—No-feedback, Generic-Feedback, and Auto-Feedback—as outlined in Section~\ref{sec:settings}.
-This research question delves into the implications of these feedback levels on LLM performance, drawing insights from the following analysis:

-Overall Repair Performance: Examination of Tables~\ref{tab:comp_result} and \ref{tab:comp_result_gpt4} reveals a notable correlation between the use of "auto-feedback" and superior repair efficacy across all LLMs, including GPT-3.5-Turbo.
-Conversely, the absence of feedback, characterized by "No-feedback," resulted in the poorest repair performance, indicating that prompt updates driven by information from the Alloy Analyzer report significantly contribute to repair success.

-\textbf{Bug-type Repair:} Across all LLMs, Settings 3 and 6 consistently demonstrate a higher ability to repair complex specifications, as illustrated in Figure~\ref{fig:RQ2}(b).
-This suggests that adaptive prompting, particularly in Settings 3 and 6, enhances the pipeline's capacity to address intricate bugs effectively.

-\textbf{Iteration Budget Analysis:} Figure~\ref{fig:RQ2}(a) showcases a slight increase in the requirement for additional iterations in Settings 3 and 6.
-While these settings exhibit superior repair capabilities, they may necessitate a marginally higher number of iterations to achieve optimal outcomes.

-\subsection{Results for RQ4: Characteristics of Failed Repairs}
+\subsection{Results for RQ3: Characteristics of Failed Repairs}

-This research inquiry delves into the root causes of failures encountered during the iterative repair process across various settings.
-The following elucidates the key findings derived from this investigation.

-Figure~\ref{fig:failures} illustrates the distribution of failed iterations across distinct settings and provides a comprehensive breakdown of failure reasons.
-Predominantly, failures arise when the proposed repairs fail to fulfill assertions, resulting in the generation of counterexamples.
+\ma{This research question explores the underlying causes of unsuccessful repair iterations.} Figure~\ref{fig:failures} illustrates the distribution of failed iterations in different settings and provides a comprehensive breakdown of the reasons for the failure.
+Predominantly, failures arise when the proposed repairs fail to fulfill the assertions, resulting in the generation of counterexamples.
 Additionally, syntax errors in proposed repairs impede the compilation process by Alloy Analyzer.
 Settings 1-3, employing GPT-4-32k, manifest instances of failures attributed to incorrect message formats, a phenomenon absent in Settings 4-6 utilizing GPT-4-Turbo.
 Such disparities suggest discrepancies in the compliance of LLM responses with the JSON format mandated by the alloy\_analyzer\_tool.
-Categories such as "Repetition" and "No instances" exhibit lower prevalence.
-"Repetition" denotes instances where proposed repairs mimic defective models, while "No instances" signify scenarios where proposed models fail to generate instances, indicative of an incapacity to meet model constraints.
+Categories such as ``Repetition" and ``No instances" exhibit lower prevalence. ``Repetition" denotes instances where proposed repairs same as the supplied defective models, while ``No instances" signify scenarios where proposed models fail to generate instances, indicative of an incapacity to meet model constraints.